Epidemiological evidence quartz and associated diseases

 Results:

 Following adjustment for age, sex and smoking, a significant dose-response relationship between exposure to respirable quartz dust and overall mortality was detected in the cohort.
 First results showed that 15.2% of all mortalities in the Chinese quartz cohort occurred in the group with long term exposure to respirable quartz dust.
 The cause of the elevated mortality is however not only chronic respiratory diseases, but also cardiovascular diseases.
+Further analyses of the data are in progress.

 Last Update: